From the desk of Bob Bridge.

 Efficacy is defined as “the ability to produce a desired or intended result”.

 It is often used to describe the effectiveness of pharmaceuticals.
 Does this drug demonstrate the expected impact on a certain disease?
 And is the drug effective in a large percentage of the treated patients?

-For example, most of us would agree that early STEM education for diverse populations is beneficial to society.
-Such training should increase the lifetime earning of those diverse individuals who are today under-represented in technology fields.
-And technology companies should benefit by having a larger and more diverse employee pool to draw from.
+For example, most of us would agree that early STEM education for under-represented populations is beneficial to society.
+Such training should increase the lifetime earning of those under-represented individuals who are today under-represented in technology fields.
+And technology companies should benefit from having a larger and more under-represented employee pool to draw from.

 Consider a company that comes to us waving the STEM impact flag.
 They state that their STEM education lab tools are significantly cheaper than those of their competitors, and so our network should fund them.
 Our requests include:

 - One requirement for having a significant impact on STEM educational outcomes is being able to have a company’s offering adopted by the largest possible number of classrooms.
-So please show us evidence us that your sales plan has efficacy in terms of penetrating the tough-to-sell-to education market.
+So please show us evidence that your sales plan has efficacy in terms of penetrating the tough-to-sell-to-education market.

 Consider a company that comes to us and states that they can reduce prescription medication prices for low-income individuals, allowing millions of individuals to pay for the medications that they need.
 What a wonderful idea!
 The efficacy question is, “Can you reduce the prices far enough to actually enable significantly more people to pay for their meds?”